arohit-talari/arohit-talari/README.md

 ### **Venturo Electronics — Four-Year Performance Analysis**

 > Venturo Electronics had four years of transaction data and no framework for understanding it.
-The engagement started with a blank slate — no defined metrics, no loyalty analysis, no regional view.
+The engagement started with a blank slate: no defined metrics, no loyalty analysis, no regional view.
 It ended with a diagnosis.

 | | |
 |:--|:--|